MichaelDimmitt/chrome-extension-toolbox/README.md

       3. have the context of the page that they matched on and can see the window of that url.
       4. will not be able to see react bindings unless some magic is done.
    2. popup actions
-   3. learn how the permissions work in the manifest json file
+   3. manifest.json file (learn how the permissions work)
       1. certain extension api calls require permissions to be set in the manifest.json file
           1. activeTab
           2. scripting